jsidd06/rnThemePark/README.md

 | ------- | ------- |
 | support | support |

-# Metrics and Layout Styles

-This module provides a set of constants for metric sizes, font sizes, and layout styles to be used consistently across your React Native application.

-## Metric Sizes (MetricsSizes)
+# Metrics Sizes (MetricsSizes)

 ### Screen Metrics

 - `SCREEN_WIDTH`: Width of the screen.
 - `SCREEN_HEIGHT`: Height of the screen.
-- `BASE_HEIGHT`: Base height calculated as a fraction of the screen width.
+- `SET_HEIGHT`: Set height calculated as a fraction of the screen width.
-- `BASE_RADIUS`: Base radius calculated as a fraction of the screen width.
+- `SET_RADIUS`: Set radius calculated as a fraction of the screen width.

 ### Sizes Metrics